lynxforge/miniraytracer/README.md

 - single sphere rendered.
 - more sphere added with different materials
 - lighting and shadow to the spheres
 - added specular light reflections
+- added shadows on the spheres

 ## How to Run